 - My sabudana pearls have turned into a slimy mess.. help please?

-The answer to all these questions is fairly simple – Soak sabudana in equal amount of water for those perfect separated pearls.
-Secret to perfect pearls – EQUAL AMOUNT OF SABUDNA + EQUAL AMOUNT OF WATER + KEEP IT FOR 4-5 HOURS OR OVERNIGHT = PERFECT PEARLS. 🙂
+The answer to all these questions is relatively simple – EQUAL AMOUNT OF SABUDNA + EQUAL AMOUNT OF WATER + KEEP IT FOR 4-5 HOURS OR OVERNIGHT = PERFECT PEARLS. 🙂

-If sabudna/tapioca pearls are soaked in excess amount of water – then it turns into a gooey mess.
-Follow this step by step fail-proof guide on how to make perfect sabudana pearls.
+If sabudana/tapioca pearls are soaked in excess water then it turns into a gooey mess.

-1. Measure 1 cup of Sabudana/sago/tapioca.
-Transfer them to a colander and wash under tap water until water runs clear.
+- Measure Sabudana/sago/tapioca.
+Transfer it to a colander and wash under tap water until water runs clear.

-2. Transfer sabudana to a large bowl and cover it with equal amount of water.
+- Transfer sabudana to a large bowl and cover it with the same amount of water.

-3. Remember just enough water to cover sabudana – DO NOT DRENCH IT IN WATER OR YOU WILL END UP IN A GOOEY PASTE.
-Sabudna after 3 hours – still some grains are hard.
+- Remember just enough water to cover sabudana – DO NOT DRENCH IT IN WATER OR YOU WILL END UP IN A GOOEY PASTE.
+Sabudana after 3 hours – still some grains are hard.

-5. There you have it perfectly puffed up sabudana pearls.
-Rub few pearls in between your fingers and if they get crushed easily, you are good to go.
+- There you have it perfectly puffed up sabudana pearls.
+Rub few beads in between your fingers, and if they get crushed easily.
+If they do then you are good to go.